adambcomer/adambcomer.github.io/src/pages/blog/posts/chess-analysis.md

 </div>

 In the [Chess.com Move Database](https://www.chess.com/explorer), 1.b3 is the 6th most common first move with 12,327 of 2,785,695 games or 0.44% of the games.
 IM Rozman argues his move was a tactic to confuse his opponent in the Bullet section.
-And it was probably the reason he won the match.
+And could plausibly be the reason he made it to the final.

 The lack of time means an opponent doesn’t have time to think about how a strange move might affect the position long term, they need to keep moving just to not lose on time.
 The data is revealing this common understanding of the time control.
 Players are playing sub-optimal moves designed to make their opponent think and put them into time trouble.

 ## Conclusion

 Overall, I analyzed 20,000 Lichess Bullet and Blitz games to compare opening knowledge and player rating.
 In the Blitz section, my hypothesized positive relationship of Book and Master moves compared to player rating was found.
 In the Bullet section, my analysis found the opposite relationship with Book moves and a small positive relationship with Master moves.
-In the Discussion section, I brought in an analysis from a professional Blitz and Bullet tournament player, IM Levy Rozman, to show how throwing odd moves at your opponent can cause them to burn time on their clock for a winning advantage.
+In the Discussion section, I brought in an analysis from a professional Blitz and Bullet tournament player, IM Levy Rozman, to show how throwing odd moves at your opponent can cause them to burn time on their clock for a winning time advantage.
 For me, this whole project is good motivation to study the Master games from a Chess Book I recently picked up.

 ## Appendix